 April 20, 2007.
 Ten years ago.Of the eight members of the squad (seven Marines and their Navy corpsman), six were severely injured and had to be medevac’d out.
 Eric lost his right leg above the knee in the blast and also shattered his wrist.
 He continues to care for “his” Marines and is planning a ten year reunion for the group.

 Since coming home, however, Eric has not really been able to settle down himself – until recently.
 He has now found a passion in boxing, and hopes to make paralympic boxing a recognized Olympic sport in 2020.
 Eric wishes to settle in San Antonio, so he can be close to BAAMC and the wonderful prosthetists who keep him up and running.

 Eric also sees the need to now step up and care for his mother – she who literally got on a plane at a moments’ notice to be by her son’s side during his long recovery – initially at Bethesda Naval and subsequently at SAAMC.

 Eric continues to give back by caring for his platoon members, and through boxing, hopes that others will see that he continues to live his life to the fullest, giving back to all those he loves, as best he can.
 He was also able to pursue a culinary degree, and hopes one day to open a restaurant or have a food truck.
 A suicide bomber died in vain back in 2007 – he has not broken the spirit of this wonderful Marine, or any of his men – he just reinforced their resolve to live and defend the “land of the free.”

-Nine Line Foundation, Inc. is committed to helping Eric’s dream for a home become a reality.
-In partnership with A Soldier’s Journey Home, another all-volunteer nonprofit organization, we are hoping to complete construction of Eric’s home in February 2018.
+Nine Line Foundation, Inc. committed to helping Eric’s dream for a home become a reality.
+In partnership with A Soldier’s Journey Home, another all-volunteer nonprofit organization, these two organization built his home from February 22-March 2nd, 2018, and the keys were handed to SGT Morante on March 3, 2018.